JockLawrie/SpineBasedRecordLinkage.jl/README.md

   In some contexts, such as healthcare, events are often known as episodes or encounters.
   In others, such as sales, events are transactions.

-- __Record linkage__ is, at its core, the problem of determining whether two records refer to the same entity.
+- __Record linkage__ is, at its core, the problem of determining whether two events refer to the same entity.

-- Spine-based record linkage links records one at a time to a __spine__ - a table in which each record specifies an entity.
+- Spine-based record linkage links events one at a time to a __spine__ - a table in which each record specifies an entity.

 ## Usage